urbanware-org/salomon-bsd/README.md

 ## Requirements

+### Packages

 The *SaLoMon* project was developed on (and for) the *Bash* shell, which is the default shell on many *Unix*-like systems (or at least *Linux* distributions).

-Furthermore, it uses popular shell utilities that should be pre-installed by default, see the included `REQUIREMENTS` file for details.
+Furthermore, it uses popular shell utilities that should be pre-installed by default.
+See the included `REQUIREMENTS` file for details.

+### Shebang

+The default shebang inside the scripts is the one needed on *OpenBSD*.

+In case the scripts will not run and return a bad interpreter error, simply run the included `shebang.sh` script (without any arguments).
+This will automatically determine the path to the `bash` binary and adjust the shebang inside all other *SaLoMon* script files.

 [Top](#salomon-)